OracularIS/autest/docs/casestudy.md

 ### Overview

 Smart AUtest is an advanced automated testing suite designed to facilitate comprehensive testing with minimal setup.
-This case study focuses on web-based testing for the wave planning process, specifically for organizing and optimizing order fulfillment using the provided Smart AUtest framework.
+This case study focuses on web-based testing for the wave planning process, specifically for organizing and optimizing order fulfillment using the Smart AUtest framework.

 ### Objective